ApiLogicServer/Docs/docs/Sample-Basic-Demo.md

 While API/UI automation is a great start, it's critical to enforce logic and security.
 Here's how.

-The following `apply_customizations` process simulates adding security to your project, and using your IDE to declare logic and security in `logic/declare_logic.sh` and `security/declare_security.py`.
-Declared security and logic are shown in the screenshots below.
+The following `apply_customizations` process simulates:

+* Adding security to your project, and
+* Using your IDE to declare logic and security in `logic/declare_logic.sh` and `security/declare_security.py`.

+> Declared security and logic are shown in the screenshots below.<br>It's quite short - 5 rules, 7 security settings.

 To apply customizations, in a terminal window for your project: